NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 **Guidelines for use:**

-Language code should be specified.
+Language code must be specified.
 [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.

 **Example:**